ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 Often, restarting server would take quite some time, so Ktor provides basic auto-reload facility that reloads just an Application.

+**Performance Note:** There is a performance penalty when using autoreloading.
+So keep in mind that you shouldn't use it on production or when doing benchmarks.

 **Table of contents:**

 * [Using embeddedServer](#embedded-server)